 - The address of the school

-- The school's contact details
+- The school's contact details.

-- The hours during which care is provided
+- The hours during which care is provided.

-- Any significant event which is likely to affect the suitability of the school or any person who cares for, or is in regular contact with, children to look after children
+- Any significant event which is likely to affect the suitability of the school or any person who cares for, or is in regular contact with, children to look after children.

-13. Parental involvement
+Parental involvement

 We firmly believe that the EYFS cannot function without the enduring support of parents.
 Parents will be invited to termly parents' evenings; however, the school has an open-door policy and parents are welcome to talk to teachers at the start and end of the school day.
-Intervention rooms will be utilised for confidential discussions between staff and parents.
+Meeting rooms will be utilised for confidential discussions between staff and parents.

-Parents will be asked to give consent for any visits out of school, use of photographs of their child and using the internet at school.
+Parents will be asked to give permission on ParentPay for any visits out of school, use of photographs of their child and using the internet at school.

-Parents will be asked to complete admission forms, a medical form and to write a brief synopsis about their child to help the school to understand their character and personality.
+Parents will be asked to complete admission forms, a medical form and give consent on Parent Sims App

-14. Transition
+Transition